neurodata/neurodata.io/content/about/agreements.md

 - for trainees, this is a journal publication
 - for research staff, this is a report to funders plus software repository with a clear code demo.

 Another project is more exploratory, that will lead to a similarly large project in the following year.
+Individual variation is possible with suitable justification.

 #### Open & Reproducible Science

-We agree to conduct our work using the open and reproducible science standards.
+We will conduct our work using the highest open and reproducible science standards.
 This means that our work will result in open source code, open access data derivatives, and open publication (posting to a pre-print server) no later than journal submission, and ideally, throughout the entire scientific process.
-Upon generating a pre-print of quality that we individually deem suitable for public consumption (which is a lower bar than suitability for publication), we will post to a pre-print server.
-This does *not* require superviser approval, conditional on the fact that upon receiving supervisor feedback, all comments are addressed within one week of receiving them.
-For trainees, this means making the code and data open, and transferring sufficient knowledge to the research staff/faculty, such that they can ensure that our work is consistent with [FAIR](https://www.go-fair.org/fair-principles/) guidelines for data, and [FIRM](https://bitsandbrains.io/2018/10/21/numerical-packages.html) guidelines for code.
-To the extent possible, this means pushing data derivatives to widely used data archives, and pushing code into widely used open source packages.
+No later than the week of submitting a manuscript, it will be posted to  pre-print server.

+Crucially, posting to pre-print servers, and submitting to journals, does *not* explicitly require supervisor approval of the content.
+Rather, assuming the [recommended guidelines](https://bitsandbrains.io/2019/02/10/how-to-write-a-paper.html) are followed, then jovo has 1 week to provide feedback and modification requests.
+After another week passes, assuming all the co-authors (potentially excluding jovo agree), the manuscript may be submitted and the pre-print may be posted, even in the absense of further review by jovo.

 #### Buddies and Mentorship